vonajs/vona/packages-docs/guide/essentials/modularization/package.md

   "vonaModule": {
     "globalDependencies": {
       "chalk": true,
-      "moment": true,
+      "luxon": true,
     },
   },
 }
 ```

-- Since the module a-core declares `chalk` and `moment` as global dependencies, the system will put these dependencies into the project's `packages.json`, so that all other modules can directly import these modules and use
+- Since the module a-core declares `chalk` and `luxon` as global dependencies, the system will put these dependencies into the project's `packages.json`, so that all other modules can directly import these modules and use

 ## vonaModule.globalDependenciesDev